Calendars & Reservations

 3. Each faculty member who has a research grant will be provided with an authorization code.
 Students should use their major professor’s authorization code.

-4. Personal copying may be done with a personal authorization code (see Jessica or Chelsea for code), but must be paid for immediately when the bill is placed in your mailbox (6 cents per copy).
+4. Personal copying may be done with a personal authorization code (see Reagan or Chelsea for code), but must be paid for immediately when the bill is placed in your mailbox (6 cents per copy).
 Copies are billed at the end of each semester.
 We ask that faculty and teaching assistants not send students in their classes to the office to do copying; the office machines are already too busy.

 Sending Packages via FedEx or USPS